 - Improve our services to customers

-- To send you emails and texts about out services
+- Send you emails and texts about out services

 - Process requests from third parties for example, Council Tax, utility providers